 Data Science

 A major obstacle regarding the digitalization of organic synthesis is the availability of reaction-based data.
-To meet this challenge, we develop smart screening technologies for efficient data generation and further focus on strategies to apply this data to chemical challenges:
+To meet this challenge, we develop smart screening technologies for the efficient generation of high-quality data.
+By leveraging advanced machine learning approaches we extract valuable insights from this data and apply them to solve chemical challenges:

 b) Accelerated Discovery: A mechanism-based screening strategy based on luminescence quenching[4] allowed for the discovery of various photochemical transformations.
 The serendipitous findings could further be enhanced via a two-dimensional screening approach.[5]